akeneo/pim-docs/cookbook/form_customization/add_a_new_tab_to_product_edit_form.rst

 .. note::

-    Make sure you clear the cache to ensure that your templates are loaded
+    Make sure you clear the cache to enable your templates to be loaded.

 .. warning::

     For the created tab pane to work, its ``id`` attribute must match the navbar title for this tab pane (transformed to lowercase and spaces replaced with dashes)

-If you would like to have a different order of the tab panes, simply reorder the arguments passed to ``elements.form_navbar``:
+If you would like to have a different order in the tab panes, simply reorder the arguments passed to ``elements.form_navbar``:

 .. code-block:: html+jinja